imgen/TopAct/Deliverables/Readme.md

 	Domain Drive Design

 ## How long it took me?
- Research DDD and other libraries to use: about 1 hour Authentication/Authorization: 3 hours.
-Hit two brick walls with `IdentityServer4` and `Swagger UI` integration with `IdentityServer4`.
+ Research `DDD` and other libraries to use: about 1 hour

+ Authentication/Authorization: 3 hours.
+Hit two brick wall: one with `IdentityServer4` and another with `Swagger UI` integration with `IdentityServer4`.
 Each took me about 1 hour to fix.

- Learning DDD: 1 ~ 2 hours
+ Learning the `DDD` way: 1 ~ 2 hours

  Learning Blazor + Syncfusion controls suite: 2 hours

  Coding: around 10 hours

  Total: 17 ~ 18 hours

  ## Unit tests?